tanejapragati787-coder/Brain-tumor-daignosis-system-/README.md

 # Brain-tumor-daignosis-system-
-In this project ,categorize brain tumor into 4 categories for better identification .
+In brain tumor diagnosis system project ,categorize brain tumor into 4 categories for better identification .
+In IOT Project, balance power consumption and increase connection lifetime in wireless sensor network using data gathering techniques.